 Needless to say, I would recommend the book wholeheartedly.

 At first I could scarcely grasp what widowhood meant; I was too busy looking for ways to comfort Paul even after he died.
 When the funeral home asked me to bring a set of clothes for Paul to be buried in, I wore them first, thinking I will make these clothes warm and redolent of us.
 I put a pair of our daughter’s socks in his pants pocket.
 On the day of the burial, I stepped out from the procession and moved ahead of the pallbearers, compelled to lead his coffin down the hill.
 I can’t take your hand, but I will guide you; you will not go alone.
 For several months, I slept with my head on the pillow he had died on, left his medications in their drawer, wore his clothes to bed.
 Still today, months after his death, I go and sit at his grave, absent-mindedly stroking the grass as if it were his hair, talking to him using nicknames only he would understand.

 Lucy will be reading from Paul’s book (for which she wrote the epilogue) at BookCourt in Brooklyn this Monday, January 11th; I’m honored to be interviewing her on stage.
 We would LOVE to see you there, if you are free and would like to come.
 (There will be wine and cheese, naturally.)

 You can find When Breath Becomes Air here, if you’d like.
-Thank you so much for all your kind words and sweet support over the years.
+Thank you so much for all your kind words over the years.
 My heart goes out to anyone who is missing someone today. xoxo